hackerb9/ugrep/README.md

 	    📽	U+1F4FD	FILM PROJECTOR
 	    📾	U+1F4FE	PORTABLE STEREO
 	    📿	U+1F4FF	PRAYER BEADS
-    Sometimes it's useful (or fun) to page through the Unicode table and see what characters are defined in a region.
+    Sometimes it's useful (or just fun) to page through the Unicode table and see what characters are defined in a region. (`ugrep 2700..ff`) Ranges are convenient, but very slow.
+Use regular expressions if you want speed. (`ugrep U+27..`)
-	Try `ugrep 2700..ff` .

   * Ranges can have an optional increment: